FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-parent-user.png" alt="Creating the parent user." class="img-fluid" figure=false %}

-Now, repeat this process for the child user.
+Repeat this process for the child user.
 By default, the child user's `Birthdate` can be anything or left blank.

+Then, register both users to the application.
+Click the `Manage` button for each user and click the `Add registration` button.

+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-add-registration.png" alt="The button to add a registration to a user" class="img-fluid" figure=false %}

+Select the application from the dropdown.
+You do not need to supply a username or any other information in order to register a user.

+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-registration-select-application.png" alt="Selecting the application to register a user to." class="img-fluid" figure=false %}

 ## Setting up Express